ms7m/dispike/docs/tutorial/Configuring commands.md

 These are the *models* that you will need to get started.
 Think of models as blueprints.

 ???+ info
-	You can go more advanced by also importing [SubcommandOption], but that's more advanced and is not convered in this tutorial.
+	You can go more advanced by also importing [SubcommandOption], but that's more advanced and is not covered in this tutorial.